jplotnikov99/RelExt/README.md

 The code is structured such that users can add their own models.

-The programm can be downladed at https://github.com/jplotnikov99/RelExt_new/
+The programm can be downloaded at https://github.com/jplotnikov99/RelExt/

 Sample input and output files are provided there as well.

-For additional information, comments, complaints or suggestions please e-mail to: relext@lists.kit.edu, open a corresponding issue or start a discussion.
+For additional information, comments, complaints or suggestions please send an e-mail to: relext@lists.kit.edu, open a corresponding issue or start a discussion.

 ## Citation: